warner/python-spake2/README.md

 The PAKE2 protocol comes from Dan Boneh and Victor Shoup, described in their ["cryptobook"] [1].
 This is a form of "SPAKE2", defined by Abdalla and Pointcheval at [RSA 2005] [2].
 Additional recommendations for groups and distinguished elements were published in [Ladd's IETF draft] [3].

-The Boneh/Shoup chapter that defines PAKE2 also defines PAKE2+, which changes one side (typically a server) to record a derivative of the password instead of the actual password.
+The Boneh/Shoup chapter that defines PAKE2 also defines an augmented variant named "PAKE2+", which changes one side (typically a server) to record a derivative of the password instead of the actual password.
 In PAKE2+, a server compromise does not immediately give access to the passwords: instead, the attacker must perform an offline dictionary attack against the stolen data before they can learn the passwords.
+PAKE2+ support is planned, but not yet implemented.

 Brian Warner wrote this Python version in July 2010, based upon the algorithm from their book.